Cantera/cantera-website/pages/science/kinetics.rst

 parameters and :math:`a_k`, :math:`m_k`, and :math:`E_k` are the coverage
 dependencies from species :math:`k`.

-Surface reactions can be defined in the legacy CTI format using the :cti:class:`surface_reaction` entry, with coverage information provided using the ``coverage`` keyword argument supplied to the :cti:class:`Arrhenius` directive.
 In the YAML format, surface reactions are identified by the presence of surface species and support several
 `additional options <https://cantera.org/documentation/dev/sphinx/html/yaml/reactions.html#interface-arrhenius>`__.